-A 360 review tool for helping schools and their staff to self-evaluate against the Teachers’ standards, Ofsted’s EIF, staff wellbeing and more.
+A 360 review tool for helping schools and their staff to self-evaluate against the Teachers’ Standards (England), Professional Standards for Teaching and Leadership (Wales), staff wellbeing and more.

 The Lessons Learned 360 Review module has been developed to support teachers and leaders self evaluate against various standards recognised by schools across the country.

 The module recognises the importance of self-reflection and helps schools to make the most of this within their school improvement processes.
-Using radar charts (or spider web charts), the module can be used to complete self, peer and other types of review against many different elements of practice, such as the Teachers’ Standards and staff wellbeing (see below).
-It can also be used at subject and year group level to conduct department reviews, or “deep dives”, providing SLT with an assessment of the Quality of Education and other elements of the Ofsted framework.
+Using radar charts (or spider web charts), the module can be used to complete self, peer and other types of review against many different elements of practice, such as the Teachers’ Standards or the Professional Standards for Teaching and Leadership.
+It can also be used at subject level to conduct department reviews, or “deep dives”, providing SLT with an assessment of the school curriculum.

 Radar charts allow for powerful analysis through layering.
 For example, individuals can layer their own self reviews to track the progress they’ve made throughout the year.
 School leaders can layer reviews completed by different departments or even create an average based on self reviews by individual staff and layer that against where they believe the school to be at as a whole.